imfarhat/SkipPi/README.md

 Before using SkipPi, it's crucial to understand the following:

-- SkipPi exploits a YouTube bug to achieve its functionality.
-Users should be aware that exploiting bugs may violate the terms of service of the platform, and they are advised to use the extension responsibly.
+- SkipPi utilises a YouTube bug to achieve its functionality.
 - The extension is provided as-is, without any guarantees or warranties.
 Users are responsible for their actions while using SkipPi, and the developer holds no liability for any consequences.

 ## User Responsibilities